opencog/learn/scm/gram-class/README.md

 For comparison:
 * Cosine similarity
-* Symmetric-MI similarity
+* Grammatical-MI similarity
 * Ranked-MI similarity
 * GOE similarity

-The first three work with word-disjunct vectors; the GOE similarity works with word-word vectors, where the vector components are given by the symmetric-MI similarity.
+The first three work with word-disjunct vectors; the GOE similarity works with word-word vectors, where the vector components are given by the grammatical-MI similarity.

 GOE similarity works best for merging; it measures not only the local syntactic environment for two words, but also how similar they are in